jh763669/20190508task/README.md

   - Don't forget to add user name and email on git.
   - You are allowed to use any form of searching and documentation reading and book reading is promoted
   - Read the API
-  - You cannot talk to your other people or ask for help!
+  - Make a commit at 12:30.
+You have till end of day for final submission.

 # Card Decks!